Despite these attempts, I never established a habit of regular journaling.

 The only downside to Day One is that it's open-ended, so you will need to come up with your own journaling prompts.
 For beginners, staring at an empty page can be intimidating.

-We are biased here, but we think you should look at Friday to kickstart a regular habit of digital journaling.
 Unlike the others in this list, we offer a completely customizable way to build any regular habit of reflection, gratitude, writing, and more.
-You can use our workflow builder to setup the perfect routine writing habit with regular prompts.
+You can use our routine builder to setup a perfect cadence for your needs.

 Next up, we have Penzu, one of the earliest digital journaling apps available (their Wikipedia says they were founded in 2008).
 Penzu is very similar to Day One, as it's more of a freeform diary app vs. being a structured journal.
 It boasts over 2 million users.